 - enrolls in courses that satisfy degree requirements

 Preference will not be given to applicants on the basis of race, color, ethnicity, sex or national origin.
 Applications from women, men, people with disabilities, and individuals from cultural, linguistic, geographic, and socio-economic backgrounds who would otherwise not adequately be represented in the graduate student and faculty populations are encouraged to apply.

 Awarded fellows must file a Request for Tuition Reduction each term they are enrolled.

 The KCP Future Fellowship Program is administered with support from the Workforce Development Agency.

-- be admitted into an Oakland University graduate degree program that facilitates a career in post-secondary education;
+- be admitted into an Oakland University graduate degree program that facilitates a career in post-secondary teaching;

 - be in good academic standing as defined by Oakland University;

 - not be a current recipient of a KCP Fellowship Award at another institution;

 - not have received another KCP Fellowship Award for the same degree level (master's or doctorate)*; and

 - not currently be in default status on any guaranteed student loan and/or a KCP loan.